Solving Parameter-Robust Avoid Problems with Unknown Feasibility using Reinforcement Learning¶

 - The zero-false-positive guarantee of the feasibility classifier is critical for training stability.

-- Balancing the exploration and rehearsal distributions is indispensable for continuously expanding the safe set.
+- Balancing exploration and rehearsal distributions is indispensable for the continuous expansion of the safe set.

 Highlights & Insights¶

-- Novel problem formulation: Parameter-robust avoidance with unknown feasibility fills an important gap between safe RL and HJ analysis.
+- Core Problem Definition: Robust avoidance with unknown feasibility fills a significant gap between safe RL and HJ analysis.

-- Positive-only label learning: The asymmetric label problem (only positive labels are reliable) is handled elegantly with theoretical guarantees of zero false positives.
+- Positive-Label Learning: The approach cleverly handles the one-sided labeling problem (where only positive labels are reliable) with theoretical guarantees on zero false positives.

-- Online learning perspective: Replacing unstable adversarial RL with a saddle-point method yields stronger theoretical guarantees.
+- Online Learning Perspective: Replacing unstable adversarial RL with saddle-point methods provides stronger theoretical convergence foundations.

 Limitations & Future Work¶

-- Theoretical convergence guarantees rely on assumptions such as convex-concavity and exact best responses, which are not fully satisfied in practice.
+- Theoretical convergence guarantees rely on assumptions such as convexity-concavity and exact best responses, which may not be fully met in practice.

 - The accuracy of the feasibility classifier in high-dimensional parameter spaces requires further validation.

-- Only deterministic dynamics are considered; extensions to stochastic systems are not discussed.
+- The current work only considers deterministic dynamics; extensions to stochastic systems are not yet discussed.

 Related Work & Insights¶